333Kenji/indeedjobscraper/README.md

 ![alt text](https://github.com/333Kenji/Machine-Learning-Indeed-Search/blob/main/app/static/images/preprocessedFeatures.jpg "Extracted Features")

-For each class this generally produces 90 features but I also added fourteen static binary features determined by the presence, or absence, of any of the top or bottom 30% of terms.
+For each class this generally produces 90 features (terms) but I also added fourteen static binary features determined by the presence, or absence, of any of the top or bottom 30% of terms.